sungnga/react-ecommerce/react-frontend/README.md

       - if success, send the result in json format
     ```javascript
     exports.processPayment = (req, res) => {
-      // We need the payment metod and total amount that comes from the client side
+      // We need the payment method and total amount that comes from the client side
       let nonceFromTheClient = req.body.paymentMethodNonce;
       let amountFromTheClient = req.body.amountFromTheClient;
       // Charge